LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 What is the best LinkedIn message to send to a recruiter?

 Be specific about what you are looking for — role type, location, company stage — and ask a focused question or offer to send your CV.
 Recruiters respond to clarity.
-A message that requires them to ask five follow-up questions will often not get a reply.
+A message that requires them to ask five follow-up questions to understand what you want will often not get a reply.

 How long should a LinkedIn connection message be?

 Two to three sentences is ideal for a connection request.
-The 300-character limit is a useful constraint — save the full pitch for a follow-up message after they accept.
+The character limit is 300 characters, which is a useful constraint — it forces you to be specific and concise.
+Save the full pitch for a follow-up message after they accept.

 Is it okay to message someone you do not know on LinkedIn?

 Yes, within reason.
 LinkedIn is a professional network built for exactly this.
-The key is relevance and brevity — you need to give the person a specific reason why you are reaching out to them specifically.
+The key is relevance and brevity — you need to give the person a specific reason why you are reaching out to them specifically, and you need to make the ask manageable.

 What is the difference between a LinkedIn message and an InMail?